pedrogengo/mlops_dev_env/README.md

 Now that everything is up running we can start to play!
 To do that, open your Airflow UI at `http://localhost:8080` (username and password is *airflow*) and your MLFlow server at `http://localhost:5000`.

 Before everything, go to the bucket you created and upload the file `/bases/train.csv` to there.
 We will use it to trigger Airflow.
+After that, go to Airflow, click on Admin > Variables and create a variable called `artifact_bucket` and the value is the name of your bucket.

 In Airflow, you should see a DAG called **customer_satisfaction**.
 Click on the start button on the right and select **Trigger DAG w/ config**: